Garrett Cooper Player Props: Marlins vs. Angels

-Garrett Cooper -- .132 average over his past 10 games -- will be in action for the Miami Marlins against the Los Angeles Angels, with Reid Detmers on the mound, on May 26 at 9:38 PM ET.
+The Miami Marlins and Garrett Cooper (.308 slugging percentage over his past 10 games, including two homers), battle starting pitcher Shohei Ohtani and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 10:07 PM ET.

-He reached base in his only plate appearance in his most recent game against the Rockies.
+He is looking to bounce back following he struck out four times in his most recent game against the Angels.

 Garrett Cooper Game Info & Props vs. the Angels